Buch, Englisch, 420 Seiten, Format (B × H): 152 mm x 229 mm

 Verlag: Elsevier Science

-Understanding the representations of artificial or biological neural networks is crucial in discovering the neural information processing mechanisms of the brain.
-Representational Similarity Analysis (RSA), is an analytical framework in computational and cognitive neuroscience, comparing models and brains in terms of their representational geometries.
-Representational Similarity Analysis: Unlocking the Neural Representations of Brains and Machines is the first book on representational similarity analysis, surveying the advances in computational neuroscience.
-This book is organized into five distinct sections.
-The first, introduces the reader to representation patterns and relation to neuroscience and psychology.
-The second section explores how to understand the data including data modalities in both modern neuroscience and AI research.
-The third section, reviews Representational similarity analysis (RSA) in depth, covering all aspects from metrics, interpretation and modeling.
-Next, section offers tutorials of RSA computations including setup, case studies and practical considerations.
-The last section summaries the possible future frontiers of representational studies.
+Representational Similarity Analysis: Understanding Representations in Minds and Machines is the first book on representational similarity analysis that surveys advances in computational neuroscience.
+First off, the book introduces the reader to representation patterns and relation to neuroscience and psychology.
+The second section explores how to understand the data, including data modalities in both modern neuroscience and AI research.
+The third section reviews Representational similarity analysis (RSA) in depth, covering all aspects from metrics, interpretation, and modeling.
+Next, the book offers tutorials of RSA computations, including setup, case studies, and practical considerations.
+The last section summarizes the possible future frontiers of representational studies.

 Autoren/Hrsg.